Learn Java Easy. Chapter 8 Exercises

 }

 Exercise 4.
-Release the prisoner from cell [2][2] in the matrix from exercise 2 and update the matrix.
+Release the prisoner from cell [2][2] in the array from exercise 2 and update the array.

 Solution: